 Regional and suburban rail (the so-called S-Bahn) systems are well developed.
 Most cities and larger towns have an extensive local train coverage.
 These trains often take you to the smaller stations, where Intercity or Express trains do not stop.
 Usually, S-Bahn lines are found near major cities, as they are often used by commuters.
 Notwithstanding, these trains are also very useful for tourists for short-distance travel.
 Moreover, because the S-Bahn has more frequent departures than long-distance routes, it’s often a faster alternative to the bus.

 Through the Alps

-The main Austrian railway company ÖBB offers three different classes on board the trains; Economy, First and Business Class.
+Austria’s main railway company ÖBB offers three different classes on board the trains; Economy, First and Business Class.
 The biggest difference is more space, food service, seat reservations and extra service, the more you pay for the ticket.
 Most of the trains in Austria are modern and have ample space, even in economy class.
-Thus, there is no point paying for the more expensive classes, unless you feel the need to travel more extravagantly and enjoy a bit more luxury and tranquillity during the trip.
+Hence, there is no point paying for the more expensive classes, unless you feel the need to travel more extravagantly and enjoy a bit more luxury and tranquillity during the trip.

 Special train trips